mminks/docker-benno-mailarchive/README.md

 You can choose any valid docker subnet you want.

-Next we want to prepare some directories to store data and logiles.
+Next we want to prepare some directories to store data and logfiles.

 ```
 mkdir -p /opt/benno/archive /opt/benno/inbox /opt/benno/logs/benno /opt/benno/logs/apache2